Healthy After-School Snacks

 Smaller portions assure you won’t crowd out an appetite for the next meal, and will help your child keep the proper balance of calories and nutrients.

 Variety is the spice of life!
-And a guarantee your child won’t become bored with after-school options.
+And a guarantee your child won’t become bored with after-school healthy snack options.

 Medium-size baked potato sprinkled with 2 Tbsp. shredded cheese